NeilTynan/4369_Project/README.md

 - Assignment folder: https://github.com/NeilTynan/PFDA-assignments
 - Course Work folder: https://github.com/NeilTynan/PFDA-mywork

+The time frame for review has been set to 2001-2022.
+This is to account for the fact that the SFI data starts in 2001 while there is the OECD data terminates in 2022.

 ## Use of this Project

 This repository may be of some interest to other students engaged in similar projects around programming for data analytics.
 Feel free to use whatever you like from it (though if another party has been referenced, I would ask that you likewise cite them).